web-i/webi/README.md

 `webi` is specification of python web applications interface to web servers.

-It builds upon WSGI, PEP 444, Rack, PSGI/Plack, ring and other similar specifications.
+It builds upon WSGI, PEP 444, Rack, PSGI/Plack, ring, plug, clack and other similar specifications.

 ## Interface